sww1235/Dream-Home-wizards-tower/README.md

 ## Ground floor

 Ground floor is open plan kitchen/living room/dining room.
-Has central circular fireplace with circular suspended chimney above it.
-This goes over floor 4 to avoid interfering with the lighting truss.
-With removable supports connected to fireplace.
-Fireplace is wood burning.
+Living room is at the base of the central atrium and is sunken about 1 foot to create a space deliniation.
+The kitchen has a different flooring material with no seams to allow for easy cleaning.
+The rest of the flooring is large slate tiles, ideally with irregular joints to look more like a flagstone floor but with the joints sealed against moisture and to allow for easy sweeping.

+Living room has a rug, along with couches and a coffee table.

 all furniture/appliances are on casters to allow for flexibility, with plug and cord connected appliances and electronics connected to plugs in the ceiling.